-If you are seeking the finest Thai cuisine that Sydney has on offer, then we think you’re in the right place.
-Thai food is one of our favourite cuisines, and we like to think that we’ve tried many of the finest Thai establishments in the city.
+If you are seeking the finest Thai eateries that Sydney has on offer, then we think you’re in the right place.
+Thai food is one of our favourite cuisines, and we’ve tried many of the best Thai establishments in the city.

 So, whether it is a deliciously flavoursome stir fry that you’re looking for, a delightfully light green curry, or hot and sour Tom Yum, then we’ve got you covered for quality Thai-hotspots in Sydney.

-Sydney is renowned for its amalgamation of cultures, traditions and phenomenal food and it certainly does not miss when it comes to the flavour sensation that is Thai cuisine.
+Sydney is renowned for its amalgamation of cultures, traditions and phenomenal food and it certainly delivers when it comes to the flavour sensation that is Thai cuisine.

-Thai food is distinguished by its freshness, lavish spices and exotic fragrance.
-Your taste buds get a workout and your forehead may perspire from the sizzling hot pots, curries and spicy soups.
+Thai food is distinguished by its freshness, lavish spices and exotic fragrances.
+Your taste buds will get a workout and you may find you break out into a sweat when enjoying its sizzling hot pots, curries and spicy soups.
 It is a cuisine that delights the senses.

-Choose a fine Thai eatery and you will experience the freshest of local produce, seafood and meats sourced from local markets daily combined with vibrant, zesty flavour and careful presentation.
+Choose an authentic Thai eatery and you will experience the freshest local produce, seafood and meats, sourced from local markets daily.
+These quality ingredients will be combined with vibrant, zesty flavours and careful presentation.

-The best Thai eateries will prepare authentic Thai food, bold and imaginatively, carefully combining beauty, flavour and texture.
+The best Thai venues prepare authentic Thai food boldly and imaginatively, whilst carefully acknowledging beauty, flavour and texture.
 And for those with a taste for heat, fearsome chillies.

 Whatever your reason is for seeking the delights of Thai food, you will not be disappointed by the wide range of excellence that Sydney boasts.
-Read on to discover the 15 best Thai restaurants in the harbour city.
+Read on to discover the 15 best Thai restaurants in Sydney.

 If you are seeking the highest standard of Thai cuisine then this restaurant is the spot for you.
 Each dish is crafted with the freshest and finest ingredients and the result is mouthwatering excellence.